 Jude Croyle, a probationary member of the Kindred, is excited about how having a dedicated, public Hof will benefit the Kindred and the local Heathen community, “The activities we once performed in a residential house filled with a wonderful family can now be practiced in a dedicated space, which will be available to all Heathens.
 A substantially large Heathen library, Heathen art collection, and ancestral paraphernalia will have a decidedly grand showcase.
 The simple fact that there will be an entire footprint of sacred land and structure to practice our Folkways will be of great benefit to all.”

 In addition to being a probationary member of the Kindred, Mr. Croyle is a substantial donor to the Hof.
-In addition to organizing a series of benefit concerts to help with the operational costs, he plans to make further donations “in order to provide a dwelling in which the Folkways, our Gods and Goddesses, Ancestors and Wights will be able to be honored, remembered and hailed frequently.”
+He assisted in organizing a series of benefit concerts to help with the operational costs and plans to make further donations “in order to provide a dwelling in which the Folkways, our Gods and Goddesses, Ancestors and Wights will be able to be honored, remembered and hailed frequently.”

 The Kindred are not only seeking donations to cover the cost of expenses like property tax and utilities, they are also looking for volunteers to help renovate the building into a usable and beautiful sacred space.
 They hope to hold their first official blot in the new Hof for Yule 2011.